This Web site is by and for the students of the Hunter College Elementary School Class of 1947.

 In August 1999, some HCES '47 graduates began to reassemble a comprehensive list of our old classmates.
 We want to say hello to each other, so please help us to complete this list!

-A First Class of 1947 Reunion was held in NYC on Friday, June 8, 2001.
+The first Class of 1947 Reunion was held in NYC on Friday, June 8, 2001.
 Contact was Aben Rudy, 11Z (see below).

 An Informal 11X Reunion was hosted in Westbury, Long Island on Sunday, June 24th, 2001.
 Contact was Alice Lowenbraun Funk, 11X (see below).

-*
+* The

-(HCES descriptions, building photos
+School (HCES descriptions, building

-and Web
+photos and Web links)

-*
+* Professional

 studies of HCES (and our class)

-*
+* Our

 classmates

-*
+* To

-volunteer further information, etc.
+further information, etc.

 The School (HCES descriptions, building photos and Web links):